jaredmates/testing-practice/README.md

 Small testing exercises for practicing Test Driven Development (TDD).

-The "tenth assignment" of the JavaScript section of The Odin Project curriculum.
+The [tenth assignment](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice) of the JavaScript section of The Odin Project curriculum.